 Lecture I Video

 Monica Coleman is Professor of Constructive Theology and African American Religions at Claremont School of Theology in southern California.
 There she also serves as a Co-Director the Center for Process Studies and Director of Process and Faith.
 Coleman has earned degrees from Harvard University, Vanderbilt University and Claremont Graduate University.
 She has received funding from leading foundations in the United States, including the Ford Foundation, the Andrew W. Mellon Foundation, and the Woodrow Wilson Fellowship Foundation, among others.

 Answering her call to ministry at 19 years of age, Coleman is an ordained elder in the African Methodist Episcopal Church.
-She brings her experiences in evengelical Christianity, black church traditions, global ecuminical work, and indigenous spirituality to her discussions of theology and religion.
+She brings her experiences in evangelical Christianity, black church traditions, global ecumenical work, and indigenous spirituality to her discussions of theology and religion.

 |6:00 PM||Lecture I|